haleymcdowell/pfw-dashboard/README.md

 **index.qmd** - A Quarto document containing the code for the website's [Home](https://haleymcdowell.github.io/pfw-dashboard/) page.<br>
 **dashboard.qmd** - A Quarto dashboard containing the code for the [Recent Sightings](https://haleymcdowell.github.io/pfw-dashboard/dashboard.html) page of the website.
 The data in this dashboard is from Genesee County, Michigan only.<br>
 **notable_obs.qmd** - A Quarto dashboard containing the code for the [Notable Observations](https://haleymcdowell.github.io/pfw-dashboard/notable_obs.html) page of the website.
 The data in this dashboard is from Michigan only.<br>
+**hotspots.qmd*** - A Quarto dashboard containing the code for the [Hotspots](https://haleymcdowell.github.io/pfw-dashboard/hotspots.html) page of the website.
+The data in this dashboard is from Michigan only. <br>
 **_quarto.yml** - Code specifications for website.<br>
 **custom.scss** - Code for all formatting. <br>
 **publish.yml** - Located in the .github/workflows folder, contains the code for publishing via GitHub Pages and GitHub Actions.